 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A person whose interests or attitudes are similar to one's own:‘I longed to find a kindred spirit’‘he was a kindred spirit to them’
+A person whose interests or attitudes are similar to one's own.‘I longed to find a kindred spirit’

 - ‘Roth was almost a kindred spirit, but his attitude toward life came from simply not caring, instead of the malicious pleasure Eric found in destruction.’

 - ‘Janis wasn't so bad, she was a schizophrenic like me so, with her, it was a question of being kindred spirits.’

 - ‘In fact walkers are indeed kindred spirits - sharing a deep respect and reverence for the landscape, culture and heritage of the area.’

 - ‘How could I recognise a kindred spirit, a possible friend?’

 - ‘Out of a desire to find kindred spirits for this aspect of my personality, last month I enrolled in a bushcraft course at Wellington's Tararua Tramping Club.’